hyperledger-archives/fabric/sdk/node/README.md

 The node package is then located in the `$GOPATH/src/github.com/hyperledger/fabric/sdk/node` directory.

 ### Running the unit tests
 HLC includes a set of unit tests implemented with the [tape framework](https://github.com/substack/tape).
 These tests are to be run outside of the Vagrant environment to simulate the actual usage of the client SDK, which will be from outside Vagrant.
-Before running the test, verify that there is nothing stored in your local `/tmp/keyValueStore` directory.
+Before running the tests, verify that there is nothing stored in your local `/tmp/keyValueStore` directory.

     rm -rf /tmp/keyValStore/